DiarmuidHenry/Project-01/readme.md

 - [**Contrast Finder**](https://app.contrast-finder.org/) and [**Coolors**](https://coolors.co/) were used to help find a colour scheme with an acceptable contrast.
 - [**Favicon.io**](https://favicon.io/favicon-generator/) was used to create a custom favicon.
 - [**WAVE**](https://wave.webaim.org/) and [**PageSpeed Insights**](https://pagespeed.web.dev/) testing tools were used to locate minor issues and check both accessbility and performance.
+- [**ChatGPT**](https://chat.openai.com/) was used to help fill in the blocks of text.
+Note: *no code was written/created using ChatGPT*.
+- [**Website Mockup Generator**](https://websitemockupgenerator.com/) to make the screen mockups seen at the top of the readme.

 ---

 ## Deployment

 Once the basic deisgn of the website was finished, I deployed it to GitHub Pages.
-[The history of all deployed version of the site can be found here](https://github.com/DiarmuidHenry/Project-01/deployments)
+[The history of all deployed version of the site can be found here](https://github.com/DiarmuidHenry/Project-01/deployments).
+I did this by doing the following:

+1. Log in to github.com.
+2. Selected *Project-01* in my list of repositories.
+3. Clicked Settings > Pages.
+4. Under *Source*, select *Deploy from a branch*.
+5. Under *Branch*, select *main* and */root*, then click *Save*.
+6. Wait a couple of minutes for the site to deploy, then navigate back to the repository.
+7. Click *Deployments*, which now should have appearde on the main repository page.
+8. Under *Active Deployments*, click the link https://diarmuidhenry.github.io/Project-01/.
+(The deployed page will open in the current tab).

 ---